 A lot of people have opinions on the IPPT changes.
 My personal take is that it’s a real cop-out and a poor case of problem solving by the SAF to solve the high failure rate in the IPPT test.

 It has also effectively killed off the pull-up, an exercise which has caused much pain, and perhaps joy, with us SG guys.

 Now that you’ve decided you want to ride a motorcycle, passed that really difficult Traffic Police riding practical test and have purchased your dream machine, here are some ownership tips that I’ve learned from others, or from trial and error over time.

 Many people think that owning a motorcycle is easy and low-maintenance, but to be honest, it’s not.

 A motorcycle requires a minimum amount of TLC and your personal time because it needs to be road-worthy and safe to ride.
 It is also easily stolen or vandalized.
+Many great motorbikes are works of art and deserve to be properly cared for.
 Some of the tips here may sound shallow but they’ll resonate with more experienced bikers who will get it.